 Building a Simple Chatbot

-Create an interactive chatbot with conversation memory:
+Create an interactive chatbot with conversation memory:- Python SDK

-JavaScript SDK
+- JavaScript SDK

 from gravixlayer import GravixLayer